meaton212/Raman_Code_Analysis/README.md

 * D band as "Dband.imgtype"
 * 2D band as "2DBand.imgtype"
 * RBM (if rbm = 1) as "RBM.imgtype"
-*
+* G band Intensity ratio, I<sub>G<sup>+</sup></sub>/I<sub>G<sup>-</sup></sub> as "IntensityRatioG+G-.imgtype", if nt = 1.

 Each histogram will contain the data for all files analysized in a single histogram

+#### Correlations
+If correlations = 1, a single graphic with 3 subplots of the following relationships will be saved:
+* G band vs. I<sub>d</sub>/I<sub>g</sub>
+* D band vs. I<sub>d</sub>/I<sub>g</sub>
+* 2D band vs. G band

+The data for each spectra is plotted as a point.
+The data for each file is fit to a linear regression, with the linear regression line overlayed with the data.
+The data for each file is plot on the same graph, with a different color for each file.

 #### Spectra
 The plots of spectra (intensity vs. raman shift (cm<sup>-1</sup>)) will be saved as the following:
 * Average spectra of each file.
 A single curve for each file on a single plot.
 Saved as "Avg Spectra.imgtype"
 * raw data (if raw = 1).
-Each spectra in a file plotted on a single subplot, with a subplot for each file.
+Each spectra in a file is plot on a single subplot, with a subplot for each file.
 Saved as "Raw Data.imgtype"
-* nor
+* normalized spectra (if norm = 1).
+Each spectra in a file is plot on a single subplot, with a subplot for each file.
+Saved as "Normalized Data.imgtype"
+* The spectral regions chosen for G, D and 2D bands in intensity calculation (if rng=1).
+Each spectra in a file is plot on a single subplot, with a subplot for each file.
+Saved as "SpecRangeIR.imgtype"
+* The RBM regions with the selected peaks chosen for each spectra marked (if rbm = 1 and peaks = 1).
+Each spectra in a file is plot on a single subplot, with a subplot for each file.
+Saved as "Peak Data.imgtype"
+* The Lorentian fit curves overlayed over normalized spectra for the G band, D band, and 2D band (if lorentz = 1).
+Each band is plot in a subplot, with each spectra for each region in each subplot.
+There is a separate graphic for each file.
+Saved as Lorentz_fit_"name"."imgtype"
 *